Breast Lift Beverly Hills | Los Angeles

 You should leave your consultation with a preliminary game plan for your breast lift surgery.
 Cost is always a consideration in elective surgery.
 At the conclusion of your consultation you will have the opportunity to meet with Dr Motykie’s surgical consultant who will be able to explain to you the possible cost and timing of your breast lift procedure.
 Cost may include surgeon’s fee, surgical facility costs, anesthesia fees, prescription medications, post-surgery garments, and medical screening tests.
 Dr Motykie’s consultant will also be able to explain to you all of your possible financing options.
 Remember, a surgeon’s price for breast surgery will vary based on their experience, the type of procedure being performed as well as the geographic location of their office.
 Please do not bargain shop for your plastic surgery but also make sure that you are not overpaying for your procedure by doing your homework, online research and obtaining several opinions from different board certified plastic surgeons before making your final decision about having your own breast lift procedure.

 For your own personal and confidential consultation, contact Dr. Motykie’s office today.
 Dr Motykie will answer all of your questions and together you can determine which breast lift procedure best fits your desires and needs.
 Remember, it is impossible for a surgeon to tell you the best approach for you without first listening to your desires and concerns and then performing a physical examination of your breasts and surrounding tissue.
-Out of town patients may send photographs in order to have a virtual consultation performed by Dr Motykie.
+Out of town patients may send photographs in order to have a online consultation performed by Dr Motykie.